120 Ways to save and conserve energy

-Whenever you’re buying a new appliance, choose the most energy-efficient model you can afford.
+- Whenever you’re buying a new appliance, choose the most energy-efficient model you can afford.
 It will cost more, but the operating costs should be lower in the long term.
 If you choose well, the savings could pay back the extra cost in just a few years.
 Look out for EU energy labels and choose an appliance that’s rated A+ or better if you can.
 Check out our guide to the most energy-efficient friedge-freezers, to learn how to choose the best one for your home.

 Outside your home